 We rely upon the Sub-Advisor to identify suitable investments.
 The investment professionals of the Sub-Advisor must determine which investment opportunities to recommend to us and to existing and future investment vehicles which are affiliated with Sound Point CRE, the parent of the Sub-Advisor.
 The Sub-Advisor may not be successful in locating suitable investments on financially attractive terms, and we may not achieve our investment objectives.
-If we, through the Sub-Advisor, are unable to find suitable investments promptly, we may hold the proceeds from the IPO in an interest-bearing account or invest the proceeds in short-term assets.
+If we, through the Sub-Advisor, are unable to find suitable investments promptly, we may hold the proceeds from the IPO or another offering of securities or a large influx of cash from another source, such as payoffs of our mortgage loans, in an interest-bearing account or invest the proceeds in short-term assets.
 We expect that the income we earn on these temporary investments will not be substantial.
 Further, we may use the principal amount of these investments, and any returns generated on these investments, to pay fees and expenses in connection with the IPO and distributions.
-Therefore, delays in investing proceeds we raise from the IPO could impact our ability to generate cash flow for distributions or to achieve our investment objectives.
+Therefore, delays in investing proceeds we raise from the IPO or other large amounts of cash received could impact our ability to generate cash flow for distributions or to achieve our investment objectives.